 We stayed in Hamnøy at Reinefjorden Sjohus.
 This place is wonderful.
 We stayed in a 2 bedroom apartment, which is really a two-level cabin with a kitchen and a living area.
 The view from the living room was AMAZING!
 We could look across the water to Sakrisøy and Reine and see Reinebringen in the background.
 My only complaint is that they do not have black out curtains, so with the midnight sun, I did find it difficult to sleep.
 That’s easy to fix by bringing along a sleeping mask.
 But without a doubt, we would stay here again.

-Does this look like something you would like to do?
-If you have any questions about how to hike Reinebringen, leave in the comment section below.
+If you have any questions about hiking Reinebringen, leave them in the comments section below.